tmirkes/TrekRoulette/projectPlan.md

 - [x] Weekly reflection

 ### Week 4
-- [ ] Determine possible Web Services or APIs to use
-- [ ] List technologies, versions and how they will be used
+- [x] List technologies, versions and how they will be used
 - [x] Triple-check for Checkpoint 1
 - [x] Create the database
 - [x] Create USER table